datumbox/VernamVeil/nphash/README.md

 The C code is compiled and wrapped for Python using the [cffi](https://cffi.readthedocs.io/en/latest/) library.

+> **Note:** The C extension is optional.
+If it fails to build or is unavailable, VernamVeil will transparently fall back to a pure Python/NumPy implementation (with reduced performance).

 ## Prerequisites

 Before building, ensure you have the following dependencies installed: